MaterializeInc/materialize/doc/developer/design/20231211_datadog_sink.md

 </details>

-All fields, except the `timestamp`, are set by the user.
+In this design document, two of the optional fields, `metadata` and `tags`, are not going to be considered for the implementation to make the structure simpler.
+The user will have to set the values for all other fields, except for the `timestamp`.
 Materialize will set the timestamp using its logical time upon reaching progress in the 15-second interval.
-Optional fields such as `metadata` and `tags` can be customized by the user within Datadog's app.
-The type field in Materialize will be represented as either `NULL`, `'count'`, `'rate'`, or `'gauge'`, and later converted into its corresponding integer value.
+Optional fields can be omitted and customized by the user within Datadog's app.
+The `type` field will be represented in Materialize as either `NULL`, `'count'`, `'rate'`, or `'gauge'`, and later converted into its corresponding integer value.

 #### Timestamp